kradhakrishnan0714/kradhakrishnan0714.github.io/about.md

 ---
 layout: single
-title: "About"
+title: "About Me"
 permalink: /about/
 ---

-# About Me

-I’m **Karthik**, a Quality Engineering Manager with 19 years of experience driving test maturity improvement initiatives across data engineering projects.
-I’ve worked extensively with cloud data warehouses like **Snowflake** and **Azure SQL**, and I’m passionate about implementing automation-first approaches to streamline data testing.
+Hello!
+I’m **Karthik**, a Senior Manager in Quality Engineering with over 19 years of experience in data quality assurance, analytics, and ETL test automation.
+I specialize in ensuring data accuracy and efficiency, empowering organizations to make informed, data-driven decisions.

-I’m currently enrolled in the **Master of Science in Data Science** program at **Southern Methodist University** (2024-2026).
-I love exploring new technologies, especially around **machine learning** and **generative AI** for efficiency gains.
-When I'm not busy debugging or analyzing data, you’ll find me experimenting with new coffee blends (because a good coffee is a data scientist’s best friend, right?).
+Currently, I lead transformative projects at **PwC** in Dallas, implementing automation-first approaches to streamline data testing from 2021.

+I’m passionate about continuous learning—currently pursuing a **Master’s in Data Science** at **Southern Methodist University (2024-2026)**—and hold certifications in Python for Data Science, Big Data Analysis with SQL, and Microsoft Azure Fundamentals.
+My technical toolkit includes **SQL, Python, R, machine learning libraries (scikit-learn)**, and platforms like Snowflake and Azure Databricks, complemented by a knack for data visualization that brings clarity to complex insights.

+As a leader, I thrive on building strong, collaborative teams, driving strategic planning, and fostering open communication to deliver exceptional results.
+Thank you for visiting my site.
 Feel free to check out my [CV](/cv) to see more details about my professional journey.